U.S. Route 23 in Virginia: Route description

+Upon entering Wise County, US-23 becomes known as the Orby Cantrell Highway for its entire run through the county (including its short segment in the City of Norton) until reaching the Kentucky border at Pound Gap.
 US 23 follows Wildcat Creek and becomes a freeway adjacent to Mountain Empire Community College south of Big Stone Gap.
 The U.S. Highway has a partial cloverleaf interchange with US 23 Bus. and US 58 Alt.; the latter highway joins US 23 in a concurrency.
 The two highways have a diamond interchange with SR 610 (Powell Valley Road) before following the southern flank of Little Stone Mountain to Little Stone Gap, where the freeway enters the city of Norton.
 US 23 and US 58 Alt. have a partial cloverleaf interchange with Kentucky Avenue south of downtown Norton.
 The highways curve north over a rail line and SR 74 before reaching a partial cloverleaf interchange where US 58 Alt. splits east on Norton Coeburn Road, which heads west toward downtown Norton as SR 283.
 US 23 leaves the city of Norton and receives the other end of US 23 Bus.
 (Esserville Road) at Esserville.
 A short distance to the north, US 23 enters the town of Wise, where another US 23 Bus. splits northeast as Norton Road to serve the county seat of Wise County.
 The U.S. Highway receives the north end of its business route (Main Street) before the highway crosses the Tennessee Valley Divide at Indian Mountain.
 US 23 descends along Indian Creek to the southern end of its fourth business route, which heads into the town of Pound as Indian Creek Road.
 The U.S. Highway briefly enters the town limits while receiving the north end of the business route, Main Street.
 North of Pound, US 23 passes through Horse Gap and makes a curve to the west before entering Kentucky at Pound Gap in Pine Mountain.
 The U.S. Highway meets US 119 on the north side of the mountain; the two highways run concurrently north toward Pikeville.

 Much of US 23 in Virginia is part of Crooked Road and The Crooked Road: Virginia's Heritage Music Trail.